DecimalMan/dkp-build/README.md

 Try ```./massbuild.sh --help```.
 My typical usage is ```./massbuild.sh -f d2spr``` until everything works, then ```./massbuild.sh -l -r -u``` to publish a new release with a fresh Linaro toolchain.

-Note that massbuild.sh is sort of stupid, and doesn't understand combined short parameters (eg. -lru).

 Limitations:
 ------------

-Currently, only one initramfs is generated, which is shared across all devices.
-This works on d2, but other device families may need per-device ramdisks.
+Currently, only one initramfs and updater-script is generated, which is shared across all devices.
+This works on d2, but other device families may need per-device ramdisks or installers.

 Included binaries:
 ------------------